YourFavouriteCustomer/MonoSpot/README.md

-# LightSpot - Spotify to Tuya Light Sync
+# MonoSpot - Spotify to Tuya Light Sync

-Syncs Tuya smart lights with your currently playing Spotify track by extracting colors from album art.

 ## How It Works